 Learning music theory will make you a more skilled and more knowledgeable musician, with the added bonus that you’ll be able to play new music with the same ease as reading a book.
 It’s a great idea for anyone wanting to understand music better, as well as for anyone wanting to improve their composing, reading, improvising, or listening skills.
 A good grounding in theory is also hugely helpful for musicians thinking of joining choirs or bands.

-Music theory is a broad subject, but the basic areas covered in classes are: note reading; keys, scales and modes; rhythm and how to write it down; chords, including their alterations and extensions; harmony; voice leading; musical analysis, and composition.
+Music theory is a broad subject, but the basic areas covered in classes are:

 If you’re still wondering whether learning theory is for you or not, here are a few common reasons why people decide to take classes: